For further details about the EDHEC PhD in Finance programme, please refer to the "Contact Details" section.

 Admission to the EDHEC PhD in Finance programme is highly selective.
 Normal entrance requirements include: a master’s degree (or equivalent) from an accredited school, college, or university (business management, economics, science, and engineering degrees are preferred); academic excellence; superior scholastic potential (certified by GMAT or GRE scores); and English proficiency.

-Residential requirements are kept to a minimum—some 40 days over three years—by concentrating core courses into four separate weeks, delivering elective seminars over three consecutive days in weekly blocks, and using EDHEC Business School’s state-of-the-art virtual classroom for monthly research workshops.
+Residential requirements are kept to a minimum—some 40 days over three years mainly on the London campus and once a year on the Nice campus— by concentrating core courses into four separate weeks, delivering elective seminars over three consecutive days in weekly blocks, and using EDHEC Business School’s state-of-the-art virtual classroom for research workshops.
 Core courses are given every year so that missed modules may be made up, and the portfolio of electives offered over the second and third years of the programme allows doctoral candidates to select seminars that fit their professional objectives and constraints.

 English is the sole medium of instruction in the EDHEC PhD in Finance.
 The programme demands a very good command of oral as well as written English.
 English proficiency test scores are part of the application package for non-native speakers.
 We accept TOEFL, TOEIC, IELTS and UCLES.